MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-access-database-errors.md

 ### Solution 4: Install both versions of the Access Database Engine

-It's possible to install both versions of the Access Database Engine, but this workaround isn't recommended.
-Installing both versions resolves the issue for Power Query for Excel and Power BI Desktop, but can introduce errors and issues for applications that use the Access Database Engine bit version you installed first.
+It's possible to install both versions of the Access Database Engine resolve the issue for Power Query for Excel and Power BI Desktop.
+This workaround isn't recommended, because it can introduce errors and issues for applications that use the Access Database Engine bit version you installed first.

 To use both Access Database Engine bit versions: